bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 The heart of a term-rewriting system is in the set of *rules* that actually perform the rewrites.
 The "program" itself, in a term-rewriting DSL, consists simply of an unordered list of rules.
-Each rule may or may not apply; if it applies, then it can be used to edit the term.
+Each rule may or may not apply; when it does, it can be used to edit the term.
 Execution consists of repeated application of rules until some criteria are met.